 Who needs to visit an actual toy store when Amazon can deliver gifts to your door?
 Most parents seem to agree, and Toys R Us is suffering the consequences.
 Fearing they won’t receive payment, vendors began canceling shipments after the toy retailer filed for bankruptcy.
 Toys R Us faces $400 million of debt and an uncertain future.
 However, they should still have enough toys for the holiday season.

 Next: An iconic retailer closing an iconic store

-Even high-end brands aren’t immune to the retail struggles affecting big department stores.
-It’s a telltale sign of retail doom when even the glitz and glam that cemented Manhattan’s Fifth Avenue into retail royalty is struggling to attract shoppers.
+Even high-end brands aren’t immune to the struggles affecting big department stores.
+It’s a telltale sign of retail doom when even the glitz and glam that cemented Manhattan’s Fifth Avenue into retail royalty struggles to attract shoppers.